-1. Expect to pay a lot
+1. Expect to pay a lot for internet in Ghent

-Internet in Belgium is expensive (expect to pay roughly 30 – 60 Euro per month for unlimited download volume).
+Internet in Belgium is expensive (expect to pay roughly 30 – 60 euros per month for unlimited download volume).
 Compared to its neighbouring countries, GlobalData estimated in 2017 that Belgium and the UK pay the most for mobile data, and it seems that the same is true for fixed internet.
 Several articles suggest that the market power of the two big telephone network cable providers (Telenet and Proximus) does not help to create a more competitive environment.
 Alternatives using a television cable network provider, satellite or wifi hotspots are in a similar price range.
 For both telephone and television network cable providers a modem is required.
-You can check the costs for a modem on setting up the contract (~ 60 Euro).
-Installation costs usually apply as well and are in the order of 50 -100 Euro.
+You can check the costs for a modem on setting up the contract (~ 60 euros).
+Installation costs usually apply as well and are in the order of 50 -100 euros.
 There are no television and radio licence fees to pay in Ghent.

 2. Know the maximum download speed at your address